richardlaugesen/richardlaugesen.github.io/index.md

 image: /images/richard-small.jpg
 ---

 Hi, I'm Richard.
-A scientist from Australia trying to improve water-sensitive decision making.
+A scientist from Australia trying to improve water security.

 I use this site to share interesting (hopefully) content, whether that be general [thoughts and opinions](/writing) or academic [publications](/publications).